stfc/PSyclone/doc/user_guide/stub_gen.rst

 Generic function space metadata ``any_space`` and ``any_discontinuous_space`` (see Section :ref:`Supported Function Spaces <dynamo0.3-function-space>`
-for function-space identifiers) are currently only supported for :ref:`Dynamo0.3 fields <dynamo0.3-field>` in the stub generator.
+for function-space identifiers) are currently only supported for :ref:`LFRic (Dynamo0.3) fields <lfric-field>` in the stub generator.
 Basis and differential basis functions on these generic function spaces, required for :ref:`quadrature <dynamo0.3-quadrature>` and :ref:`evaluators <dynamo0.3-gh-shape>`, are not supported.
 Hence, ``testkern_any_space_1_mod.f90``, ``testkern_any_space_4_mod.f90`` and